timdrysdale/gojans/api/openapi-spec/README.md

-# jansAuth swagger
+# jansAuth openapi-spec

-The openAPI3.0 spec for the ```jans-auth``` server which is the same as for the oxAuth server in the Gluu project.
+The openAPI3.0 spec for the ```jans-auth``` server is the same as for the oxAuth server in the Gluu project.
 This required some conversion (to swagger 2.0) and some editing (to fix some inconsistencies).
+Files in this directory include:

+`oxAuthExt.yaml` - openAPI2.0/swagger2.0 spec with extensions included
+`oxAuth.yaml` - openAPI2.0/swagger2.0 spec
+`jansAuth3.yaml` - openapi3.0 spec
+`jansAuth.yaml` - openapi2.0 spec, hand edited, used for generating the code in `pkg`

 ## openAPI3.0 and golang